Forging a career in the museum world

 Gina Ciralli '14

-When I arrived at Mount Holyoke College, I took a first-year seminar with Professor Bettina Bergman where we held and examined ancient coins at the MHC Art Museum.
-Being able to interact with original objects in such an intimate setting inspired me to take more art history classes and develop a major, and a career, around fine arts.
+When I arrived at Mount Holyoke College, I took a first-year seminar with Bettina Bergmann, Helene Phillips Herzig ’49 Professor of Art History, where we held and examined ancient coins at the Mount Holyoke College Art Museum.
+Being able to interact with original objects in such an intimate setting inspired me to take more art history classes and develop a major — and then a career — around fine arts.

 During my undergraduate summers, I held two internships at art museums.
 I began at the New Britain Museum of Art, a small, regional museum in Connecticut, during the summer before my junior year and then progressed to the Philadelphia Museum of Art the following summer.